Chronology of events: 1720--1776

 Date

-January 9, 1720 Wrote letter of 1720-01-09 (AB 354) to members of the Royal Society about muscle fibres and membranes of a cow, mites on the flesh of a whale, and the nerves around the muscle fibres and tendons of a cow
+January 9, 1720 Wrote Letter L-565 of 1720-01-09 to the members of the Royal Society about muscle fibres and membranes of a cow, mites on the flesh of a whale, and the nerves around the muscle fibres and tendons of a cow

 April 8, 1720 cousin Magdaleentje (Helena) Maertens Leeuwenhoek buried